 People have a new opportunity to shape the heart of Stroud as the Town Council starts a review of the Neighbourhood Development Plan (NDP).
 The new consultation was kicked off in November 2022 at Stroud Farmers' Market where council staff spoke to over 100 people about the plan.

-This first stage of the consultation is open until 31st December 2022.
-People can leave their comments online.
+This first stage of the consultation was open until 31st December 2022.
+People can still have their say.

 Work to develop a plan for the town centre took place between July 2014 and November 2015 and concluded with a referendum on 18 August 2016 when 91% of electors casting a vote, voted to accept the plan.